Joannechiao18/Improved-GANomaly/README.md

 | Screw           | 73.5 %          | 83.2 %          | 94.4 %          | 96.3 %          |
 | Pill            | 84.6 %          | 90.5 %          | 90.2 %          | 90.8 %          |

-3. We also evaluated data augmentation on the improved GANomaly's performance:
+3. We also evaluated data augmentation on the `improved GANomaly`'s performance:

 |                 | Original GANomaly|                |Ours             |                  |
 | --------------- | --------------- | --------------- | --------------- | --------------- |